“Home means family, a quiet place, a place where I can feel good and safe.”

 The emergency number should not be used during office hours or to report non-emergency related matters such as maintenance, complaints, etc. In these situations, please leave a message at the office number of your Building Manager and your call will be returned as soon as possible.

-For all situations involving fire, noise complaints, disruptive behaviour of tenants or guests, suspicious activities or strangers in the building, call 911.
+For all situations involving fire, noise complaints, disruptive behaviour of residents or guests, suspicious activities or strangers in the building, call 911.

-We ask that tenants be considerate of others late at night and not slam doors, windows, toilet seats, or have music or televisions on too loud.
+We ask that residents be considerate of others late at night.
+Please do not slam doors, windows or toilet seats.
+Please ensure music and televisions are not loud enough to disturb neighbors.
 Please contact the police with any serious late-night issues.

-For the security of our tenants, Building Managers regularly tour your building.
-If a Building Manager finds anyone in the building who is unaccompanied and is not a tenant, they will be asked to leave the premises.
+For the security of our residents, Building Managers regularly tour your building.
+If a Building Manager finds anyone in the building who is unaccompanied and is not a resident, they will be asked to leave the premises.

 Carbon Monoxide and Other Sensors